First Turkey Mountain Bike Reserve is Rockhampton's home of mountain biking, both recreational and competitive.

 K-9 is a hugely popular black trail.
-It begins at Ant’s Nest hub and descends to Rusty Bike hub on Horseshoe.
-You can reach reach K-9 via Jackhammer or ride across Wundali from Turkey’s Nest
+It begins at Ant's Nest hub and descends to Rusty Bike hub on Horseshoe.
+You can reach the top of K-9 via Jackhammer or ride across Wundali from Skyline Hub.

 Smoke Screen is seriously rough off-camber madness all the way to the bottom.
 Not for the faint hearted but a ton of fun!
 Access near the top of Jackhammer.
 Don't even think about wearing clips.